jekyll/jekyll/docs/_docs/maintaining/releasing-a-new-version.md

 ## Write a release post

-In case this isn't done already, you can generate a new release post using the include `rake` command:
+In case this isn't done already, you can generate a new release post using the included `rake` command:

 ```sh
 bundle exec rake site:releases:new[3.8.0]